philcockfield/msync/README.md

 modules:
   - ./sample/*/package.json
   - ./sample/libs/*/package.json

+watchPattern: /lib/**/*.js # The files that when changed cause a sync to occur.
 ```

 Run the command line using `msync` within your workspace folder to list, sync or build the modules: